MANISH64CHAUDHARY/log4jminecraft/README.md

 # Acknowledgement for contributions:
 * John Hammond : https://youtu.be/7qoPDq41xhQ
 * Moritz Bechler (For creating the Java Unmarshaller Security - MarshalSec) : https://github.com/mbechler/marshalsec
+* xiajun325 for clear instruction on how to use the MarshalSec tool : https://github.com/xiajun325/apache-log4j-rce-poc